-Bramble Summer 2019 print issue available now.
+Bramble Summer 2019 print issue is available for sale.

 Three Syllogisms for American Contemporary Poets